 Approaching and petting dogs – Why consent before touching is important

-This article follows on from our one on Dogs and Children.
-It is important to remember a a dog may be fearful for many reasons; a result of a traumatic experience, lack of early integration, genetics, or being anxious around strangers, which is a particular problem at this time of the year, with many house visitors and guests coming to your home.
-Just as many adults and children aren’t too happy to embrace or hug someone that isn’t really close to them, it’s not acceptable for you to ruffle a child’s hair or rub a stranger’s pregnant bump, and it’s not Ok to touch someone without their consent.
-This fact is also something we need to understand when interacting with dogs too.
-Putting your hand into a dog’s personal space, is not an acceptable thing to do in a dog’s world.
+This article follows our one on Dogs and Children.
+It is essential to remember a dog may be fearful for many reasons; a result of a traumatic experience, lack of early integration, genetics, or being anxious around strangers, which is a particular problem at this time of the year, with many house visitors and guests coming to your home.
+Just as many adults and children aren’t too happy to embrace or hug someone that isn’t close to them, it’s not acceptable for you to ruffle a child’s hair or rub a stranger’s pregnant bump, and it’s not Ok to touch someone without their consent.
+We also need to understand this fact when interacting with dogs.
+Putting your hand into a dog’s personal space is not acceptable in a dog’s world.

-Just like humans, every dog has a different level of tolerance when it comes to physically touching them.
-The majority of dogs enjoy being scratched and petted, especially in those hard to reach areas along their spine or just under their collar.
-They are at their happiest when someone is caressing them, skin to skin, and they will contentedly lean against you, but just like other humans, there are some dogs that prefer not to be touched unless at certain times, by only a few people they know and trust.
+Like humans, every dog has a different level of physical tolerance when touching them.
+Most dogs enjoy being scratched and petted, especially in those hard-to-reach areas along their spine or just under their collar.
+They are at their happiest when someone is caressing them, skin to skin, and they will contentedly lean against you, but just like other humans, some dogs prefer not to be touched unless, at certain times, by only a few people they know and trust.

 If the dog approaches you first, this won’t always mean he’s giving his consent – he’s just checking you out.
-Don’t make any startling movements or full on eye contact at this point, allow more time for him to assess things.
-You could try throwing a dog treat to the side of you, to check out his reaction.
+Please don’t make any startling movements or full-on eye contact at this point.
+Allow more time for him to assess things.
+You could try throwing a dog treat to the side of you to check out his reaction.
 He could well pick up the treat and come to nuzzle your hand, slowly building up trust.
 The consent process is an ongoing activity, but your pet will soon let you know if he’s happy to be petted and touched at this point.

-If the dog isn’t happy to be touched he will quite often show the following symptoms.
+If the dog isn’t happy to be touched, he will often show the following symptoms.
 Immediately stop what you’re doing and allow the dog some space.

 - Moves away and stiffens up or looks away